bannerLogin

 Today, the Shanghai Jewish Community no long exists.
 The once Jewish refugees are widely spread around the world.
 Though being different in profession, character and preference, they have one thing in common, the Shanghai Affection.
 They always take Shanghai as their hometown, and call themselves "Shanghainese".
 They set up social organizations, organize different kinds of activities and issue a variety of publications.
 The long-term relationship is well kept among themselves.

-Since China introduced the reform and opening-up policies, many Shanghai Jews returned to Shanghai to visit friends, seek roots and reunite with their Chinese neighbor.
-Stroll in Hongkou, the Bund and Nanjing Lu, they are so excited to see the transformation of Shanghai.
-More and more Jewish visitors would like to visit Shanghai Jewish Refugees Museum, including the brick houses once the Jewish refugees once lived in.
+Since China introduced the reform and opening-up policies, many Shanghai Jews returned to visit friends, seek roots and reunite with their former neighbor.
+Stroll in Hongkou, the Bund and Nanjing Lu, they are so excited to see the transformation of the city.
+More and more Jewish visitors would like to visit Shanghai Jewish Refugees Museum, including the brick houses once the Jews lived in.
 At sight of the familiar place, many Jewish seniors were on the verge of tears.
-To the kind help the Shanghai people offered several decades ago, they always remain thankful.
+To the kind help the local people offered several decades ago, they always remain thankful.

 Visitors enter the museum